COLOUR YOUR HAIR

 Heat is trapped in the wrapped foils, which allows the lightener to lift more effectively, which in turns lightens the hair and gives us precise highlights.
 Foils are generally placed close to the scalp, lightening the hair from the roots to the ends.

-Here are Few Essential Steps to Foil Highlights:
+Here are Few Essential Steps to Foil Highlights

 Our natural colour can be intensified with foils just one or two tones away from our initial shade.
-This works well with any natural hair color and is great if we want to slightly brighten and freshen up our look without a dramatic change.
-The thickness and placement of the foils can be customized to attain our desired look.
+This works well with any natural hair colour and is great if we want to slightly brighten and freshen up our look without a dramatic change.
+The thickness and placement of the foils can be customised to attain our desired look.
 We can go from thin fine strands that place gentle accents, to evenly spaced medium sized foils that helps us achieve the classic highlighted look.